Please change your location to view this page.

 A well-governed community organisation requires a set of a rules (also known as a constitution).
-The rules of a group can resolve many day-to-day issues that arise so it’s vital that everyone involved understands them.
+The rules of a group are the key document for running your organisation and can resolve many day-to-day issues that arise so it’s vital that everyone involved understands them.
 This practical, interactive session will cover:

 We encourage you to bring along a copy of your association’s rules to this session.

-Suitable for This session is suitable for groups that are Victorian incorporated associations, or organisations thinking of incorporating as an association in Victoria.
+Suitable for groups that are Victorian incorporated associations, or organisations thinking of incorporating as an association in Victoria.

 Standard length 3 hours